Effects of the ekpyrotic mechanism on inflationary phase in loop quantum cosmologies

 The rest of the paper is organized as follows: In Sec.
 II we give a brief introduction to LQC and mLQC-I, and provide the corresponding Hamiltonian equations.
 In Sec.
-III we solve these equations numerically with the total potential given by Eq.(\ref{eq1.1}) for various choices of the parameters involved in the models.
-Although the existence of an inflationary phase with sufficient e-folds sensitively depend on the choices of the free parameters, we do find regions of the parameter phase spacetime with non-zero measure that lead to such desirable inflation.
+III we solve these equations numerically with the total potential given by Eq.(\ref{eq1.1}) for various choices of the parameters involved in the models in the framwork of LQC, while in Sec.
+IV, we generalize such investigations to mLQC-I. Although the existence of an inflationary phase with sufficient e-folds sensitively depend on the choices of the free parameters, we do find regions of the parameter phase spacetime with non-zero measure that lead to such desirable inflation.
+However, our numerical findings suggest that fine-tuning may be required.
 In Sec.
-IV, we summarize our main results and provide some concluding remarks.
+V, we summarize our main results and provide some concluding remarks.